 You might get asked the question, why exactly are you writing the GMAT?

 You need to understand the importance and scale of examinations such as the Graduate Management Admissions Test.
-The GMAT influences and is the beginning of a shift in career.
+The GMAT influences and marks the beginning of a shift in career.

 So why exactly do people take the GMAT?